mlresearch.active_learning.AugmentationAL

 score(X, y, sample_weight=None)

-Return the mean accuracy on the given test data and labels.
+Return accuracy on provided data and labels.

 In multi-label classification, this is the subset accuracy which is a harsh metric since you require for each sample that each label set be correctly predicted.